 The first edition of ASME B30.9 was issued in 1971; new editions were published in 1984, 1990, 1996, 2003, 2006, and 2010.
-This 2014 edition contains extensive revisions including the use of the term load handling to recognize that the load could be moving vertically or horizontally, and removal of the rated load tables.
-In addition, this edition addresses personnel competence and translations.
+The 2014 edition contained extensive revisions including the use of the term load handling to recognize that the load could be moving vertically or horizontally, and removal of the rated load tables, and addressed personnel competence and translations.
+This 2018 edition contains guidance concerning the inspection of stored slings, rigger responsibilities, and an entire chapter dedicated to high performance roundslings.

-This edition of the B30.9 Volume was approved by the B30 Committee and by ASME, and was approved by ANSI and designated as an American National Standard on September 30, 2014.
+This edition of the B30.9 volume was approved by the B30 Committee and by ASME, and was approved by ANSI and designated as an American National Standard on March 23, 2018.

-ASME B30 COMMITTEE Safety Standard for Cableways, Cranes, Derricks, Hoists, Hooks, Jacks, and Slings
+ASME B30 COMMITTEE

+Safety Standard for Cableways, Cranes, Derricks, Hoists, Hooks, Jacks, and Slings

-(The following is the roster of the Committee at the time of approval of this Standard.)
+ME 830.92018 (The following is the roster of the Committee at the time of approval of this Standard.)